- About us

 - Advertisement Poster on Australia-PNG Regional Settlement Arrangement: English | Multi-Languages | Dari | Pashto

-This Advice was last issued on Thursday, 10 April 2014.
-It contains new information in the Summary and under Terrorism (an attack on a fruit and vegetable market on the outskirts of Islamabad, close to Rawalpindi, on 9 April killed at least 20 people).
-We continue to strongly advise Australians to reconsider their need to travel to Pakistan overall due to the very high threat of terrorist attack, kidnapping, sectarian violence and the unpredictable security situation.
+This Advice was last issued on Wednesday, 20 August 2014.
+This advice contains new information in the Summary and under Safety and security (anti-government demonstrations are taking place in Islamabad and may occur in Rawalpindi, Lahore and other cities across Pakistan.
+Australians should avoid all demonstrations).
+We continue to strongly advise Australians to reconsider their need to travel to Pakistan overall due to the unpredictable security situation, including the high threat of terrorist attack, kidnapping and sectarian violence.

 Further information is in the travel advice for Pakistan and our travel bulletin available at www.smartraveller.gov.au.

 Subscribe to receive e-mail updates when travel advisories change.